-The industrialists MGI Digital Technology and ISRA Cards are investing financially and tangibly in the start-up in order to accompany it in the pre-industrialisation phase of its LAYER® technology designed to supply energy to connected objects using organic photovoltaic technology.
+The industrialists MGI Digital Technology and ISRA Cards are investing financially and tangibly in the start-up in order to accompany it in the pre-industrialization phase of its LAYER® technology designed to supply energy to connected objects using organic photovoltaic technology.
 This financing will be supplemented by WiSEED fund raising with a target of 600 k€ of which 300 k€ have already been secured

-Dracula Technologies, a Deeptech start-up that has developed and produced LAYER®, an organic photovoltaic technology produced by digital printing and designed to power connected objects with low consumption, is currently receiving backing from two key industry players for its development, MGI Digital Technology and ISRA Cards.
+Dracula Technologies, a Deeptech start-up that has developed and produced LAYER®, an organic photovoltaic technology produced by digital printing and designed to power connected objects with low consumption, is currently receiving backing from two key industry players for its development, MGI Digital Technology, and ISRA Cards.

 A fund-raising campaign to prepare for industrialisation and to intensify the international development of its LAYER® technology, the benchmark energy harvesting solution for supplying power to connected objects.

-This fundraising will enable Dracula Technologies to acquire a pre-production line, to recruit new staff and to step up the commercial development of LAYER®, both in France and abroad.
+This fundraising will enable Dracula Technologies to acquire a pre-production line, to recruit new staff, and to step up the commercial development of LAYER®, both in France and abroad.
 LAYER® is a revolutionary technology capable of generating energy locally and sustainably, a genuine alternative to batteries and their constraints.

 The start-up has already completed two Proof of Concept (PoC) projects with French manufacturers, including a collaboration with Orange Labs that focuses on the autonomous use of a communicating sensor in the context of development around the connected home.